robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 the name of the top-level suite in the first example below is :name:`My Tests & Your Tests`.
 These automatically created names are often quite long and complicated.
-In most cases, it is thus better to use the :opt:`--name` option for overriding it, as in the second example below::
+In most cases, it is thus better to use the :option:`--name` option for overriding it, as in the second example below::

    pybot my_tests.html your_tests.html